Changes after the issue of the clearance certificate: changes to the value of assets

 Decrease in value

-If the taxpayer claims that the value of any property in the estate should be decreased you should deal with their claim on its merits whether or not a certificate has been issued at that title.
+If the taxpayer claims that the value of any assets in the estate should be decreased you should deal with their claim on its merits whether or not a certificate has been issued at that title.